how to install EndeavourOS on Raspberry Pi

 Using EndeavourOS & going further

 From there, you should get something similar to what you had on the computer at the beginning of this installation.
-Here is a quick overview of this system and a few tips for you.
+Here is a quick overview of this system and a few tips.

 Interface overview

-The graphic interface will be different depending on your desktop environment choice in the previous step.
-But whatever you chose, a welcome wizard will try to guide you:
+The graphic interface is different depending on your desktop environment choice in the previous step.
+But whatever you choose, a welcome wizard will try to guide you:

-Like many things on this system (including the documentation), it’s not beginner-friendly at all.
-It seems like shortcuts for people that already know everything but don’t want to type the commands and is more than a beginner tool.
+Like many things on this system (including the documentation), it’s not beginner-friendly.
+It seems like shortcuts for people who already know everything but don’t want to type the commands.
+It’s more than a beginner tool.

-Anyway, you can at least use this tool to install additional apps (Chromium is recommended on Raspberry Pi, as explained here) or do the system updates.
+Anyway, if it’s working for you, you can at least use this tool to install additional apps (Chromium is recommended on Raspberry Pi, as explained here) or do the system updates.

 Then, you’ll find the default apps in the main menu.
 There isn’t much by default, so you’ll need to install most of them, I will explain how in the next part.